Potentiometer (measuring instrument): Constant current potentiometer

-A standard electrochemical cell is used whose emf is known (e.g. 1.0183 volts for a Weston standard cell).
+A standard electrochemical cell is used, whose emf is known (e.g. 1.0183 volts for a Weston standard cell).

-The supply voltage V_{S} is then adjusted until the galvanometer shows zero, indicating the voltage on R_{2} is equal to the standard cell voltage.
+The supply voltage V_{S} is then adjusted until the galvanometer shows zero, indicating that the voltage on R_{2} is equal to the standard cell voltage.

 An unknown DC voltage, in series with the galvanometer, is then connected to the sliding wiper, across a variable-length section R_{3} of the resistance wire.
 The wiper is moved until no current flows into or out of the source of unknown voltage, as indicated by the galvanometer in series with the unknown voltage.
 The voltage across the selected R_{3} section of wire is then equal to the unknown voltage.
 The final step is to calculate the unknown voltage from the fraction of the length of the resistance wire that was connected to the unknown voltage.

 The galvanometer does not need to be calibrated, as its only function is to read zero or not zero.
-When measuring an unknown voltage and the galvanometer reads zero, no current is drawn from the unknown voltage and so the reading is independent of the source's internal resistance, as if by a voltmeter of infinite resistance.
+When measuring an unknown voltage and the galvanometer reads zero, no current is drawn from the unknown voltage, and so the reading is independent of the source's internal resistance, as if by a voltmeter of infinite resistance.

 Because the resistance wire can be made very uniform in cross-section and resistivity, and the position of the wiper can be measured easily, this method can be used to measure unknown DC voltages greater than or less than a calibration voltage produced by a standard cell without drawing any current from the standard cell.

-If the potentiometer is attached to a constant voltage DC supply such as a lead–acid battery, then a second variable resistor (not shown) can be used to calibrate the potentiometer by varying the current through the R_{1} resistance wire.
+If the potentiometer is attached to a constant-voltage DC supply such as a lead–acid battery, then a second variable resistor (not shown) can be used to calibrate the potentiometer by varying the current through the R_{1} resistance wire.